LiaScript/liascript.github.com/content/english/blog/006_sister-fox-and-the-gray-wolf.md

 author: André Dietrich
 image: "https://raw.githubusercontent.com/LiaBooks/SisterFoxAndTheGrayWolf/master/pic/20.png"
 categories:
-    - Examples
+    - Case Study
 tags:
-    - LiaScript
-    - Books
+    - TTS
-    - Inspiration
+    - Animation
-    - Kids
+    - Video
-    - YouTube
+    - Education

 description: This post will help you to set up your Atom with the appropriate plugins to speed up your development process.
 ---